Advanced-Computer-Lab-2022/Teen-Titans/README.md

 - [Credits](https://github.com/Advanced-Computer-Lab-2022/Teen-Titans/blob/main/README.md#credits)
 ## Motivation
 The following are the objectives of our project:
+- Help people register for online courses and get the opportunity to learn anywhere and anytime
-- Master working with MERN Stack.
+- Getting familiar with MERN stack.
-- Work using the Agile Methodology to plan out a project and develop the software.
+- Work using the Agile Methodology to plan out sprints and develop the software.
-- Learn how to work together as a team on GitHub.
+- Learn how to use Github with its different commands and how to integrate the project as a team.
-- Learn the process of following a given set of System Requirements to develop a software
+- Learn the process of following a given set of functional and non-functional Requirements to develop a software

 ## Build Status